• Skip to primary navigation

 Tip - Stir the sauce couple of times to dissolve any settled cornstarch before pouring into the skillet.

-Drop that delivery menu and pair this dish with egg drop tomato soup, cucumber salad and honey sriracha chicken for an Asian inspired take out at home.
+Drop that delivery menu and pair this dish with egg drop tomato soup, and honey sriracha chicken for an Asian inspired take out at home or for Lent dinner ideas.

 Storage & Reheating